Video ads provide a range of viewer actions that can be measured and tracked so you can better achieve your advertising goals. For example:

 If your goal is to drive more people to your website, YouTube channel, or Watch page with your video ad, CTR is the right metric to look at and optimize for.
 Looking at your CTR over time will tell you how well your video ad is doing to drive customers from your ad to your website.

-Create a TrueView for action campaign to increase your CTR over time
+Create a Video for action campaign to increase your CTR over time

-TrueView for action campaigns help you to create ads that drive clicks and relevant conversions for your website.
-This type of ad is created using the Leads or Website traffic campaign goal, and allow you to add prominent CTAs to increase engagement with your product or service.
-Learn more about TrueView for action campaigns.
+Video action campaigns help you to create ads that drive clicks and relevant conversions for your website.
+This type of ad is created using the Leads, Sales, or Website traffic campaign goal, and includes a prominent CTAs to increase engagement with your product or service.
+Learn more About Video action campaigns.

 Narrow your targeting